AmnaNadeem12/AmnaNadeem12/README.md

 ## Projects

 ###  Landit — AI-Powered Career Platform
 A full-stack platform designed to help users optimize resumes and practice interviews through AI-driven interactions.

-* Built using Next.js, TypeScript, Convex, and Vapi AI
-* Implements a real-time, event-driven backend
-* Simulates realistic interview scenarios
+-Built with Next.js, TypeScript, Convex, Clerk, Vapi AI, and TailwindCSS -Implements a real-time, event-driven backend using Convex -Simulates realistic interview scenarios with adaptive voice AI

 ---

-### DeepMind AI — RAG Document Chat
+###DeepMind AI — RAG Document Chat
-Built a full-stack AI-powered document assistant that allows users to upload any PDF and chat with it using text or voice.
+A full-stack AI-powered document assistant that allows users to upload any PDF and chat with it using text or voice.

-Implemented a full RAG pipeline: PDF ingestion, text chunking, vector embeddings, and semantic search using Convex’s native.
+-Implemented a complete RAG pipeline: PDF ingestion, text chunking, vector embeddings, and semantic search using Convex's native vector index
-Integrated Google Gemini 1.5 Flash for streaming AI responses and Web Speech API for a fully browser-native voice *Built using React · Node.js · Express.js · Convex · GoogleGeminiAPI ·
+-Integrated Google Gemini 1.5 Flash for real-time streaming AI responses -Built a browser-native voice interface using Web Speech API — zero paid services required -Built with React, Node.js, Express.js, Convex, and Google Gemini API
 ---

 ###  Student Expense Tracker
 A web application for tracking expenses and managing budgets.

-* Categorized expense tracking with data visualization
+-Categorized expense tracking with interactive data visualization using Chart.js -Budget monitoring with over-limit alerts
-* Budget monitoring and alerts
-* Backend powered by SQL with structured queries
+-Backend powered by SQL Server with normalized schema and stored procedures

 ---